Policybazaar: Funding

-Policybazaar.com has so far raised US$366 million in 7 rounds of funding since its inception in 2008.

-Info Edge, which runs the online job portal Naukri.com, invested ₹30 crore as the seed fund in Policybazaar in mid 2008.
+Info Edge invested ₹30 crore as the seed fund in Policybazaar in mid 2008.
 Intel Capital and Info Edge invested ₹60 crore into Policybazaar in May 2011 as part of the venture round.

-Policybazaar raised US$9 million from Intel Capital and Inventus Capital Partners in its series A investment round.
+Policybazaar raised US$9 million from Intel Capital and Inventus Capital Partners in its Series A investment round.
 Policybazaar raised US$5 million in its third round of funding in April 2013.
 This Series B investment was led by Inventus Capital Partners along with Info Edge and Intel Capital.
 In May 2014, Policybazaar.com raised $20 million in a Series C round of funding from existing investors including Tiger Global Management.

-Policybazaar raised around $40 million in its Series D round of funding in April 2015 from Premji Invest, the personal investment vehicle of Wipro chairman Azim Premji.
+Policybazaar raised around US$40 million in its Series D round of funding in April 2015 from Premji Invest, the personal investment vehicle of Wipro chairman Azim Premji.
 The Series D also attracted money from Steadview Capital and ABG Capital.
 Policybazaar raised US$77 million in its Series E funding round.
-This was led by at least three new investors including True North and IDG Venture Partners invested in this round.
-Also, several media reports claimed that Boston-based asset management firm Wellington Management Group invested the online insurance aggregator.
+This was led by at least three new investors, including True North and IDG Venture Partners invested in this round.
+Also, several media reports claimed that Boston-based asset management firm Wellington Management Group invested in the online insurance aggregator.

-Policybazaar raised a total of US$238 million in June 2018 in its series F funding.
-Tokyo-based Softbank Group’s Vision fund led the round with its US$150 million investment that gave it a 15% stake in the parent company of Policybazaar - ETechAces Marketing and Consulting.
+Policybazaar raised a total of US$238 million in June 2018 in its series F funding and became a unicorn company.
+Tokyo-based SoftBank Group's Vision fund led the round with its US$150 million investment that gave it a 15% stake in the parent company of Policybazaar, ETechAces Marketing and Consulting.
 The Series F investment saw Info Edge put in $45 million in the company through a special purpose vehicle, effectively lifting its stake to 13% from 9%.
-Softbank invested an additional $130 million to increase its stake to 15% in July 2020, valuing Policybazaar at around U$1.5 billion.
+In November 2019, Tencent acquired a 10% stake in the company at a valuation of $1.5 billion.
+SoftBank invested an additional $130 million to increase its stake to 15% in July 2020, valuing Policybazaar at around U$1.5 billion.

-In November 2021, PB Fintech Ltd, the parent company of Policybazaar, opened its initial public offering (IPO) and raised ₹5625 crore.
-Shares of PB Fintech Ltd began trading on National Stock Exchange and Bombay Stock Exchange on 15 November 2021.
+In November 2021, PB Fintech Ltd., the parent company of Policybazaar, opened its initial public offering (IPO) and raised ₹5625 crore.
+Shares of PB Fintech Ltd. began trading on National Stock Exchange and Bombay Stock Exchange on 15 November 2021.